Cody-Duncan/r-graphicsprogramming-wiki/src/extensive_list_of_resrouce.md

 List of freely available resources to study computer graphics programming.
 Composed by [u/Better_Pirate_7823](https://www.reddit.com/user/Better_Pirate_7823/)

+This list is aimed towards people that are looking for concrete resources with a field of interest in mind.
+In case you are just starting out, please refer to the [Start here](./start_here.md) chapter.

 ## Basic Path
 0. [Creative Coding for Beginners](https://thecodingtrain.com/tracks/learning-processing/processing) [video]
 1. [Learn C++](https://www.learncpp.com) [book]